igorgomeslima/CSharp.MongoDB.CSFLE/README.md

 ## RUN

-To run properly we need to change the section `environmentVariables` in `launchsettings.json` file:
+To run properly we need to put the appropriate values in section `environmentVariables` of `launchsettings.json` file:

 ```
 ...